-Billy at The Union
+Billy at the Union Theatre

 The story is set on Saturday 7th May 1960 and follows the misadventures of an undertaker’s assistant and professional daydreamer by the name of Billy Fisher.
 Billy longs to ship himself to London to become a scriptwriter and leave his humdrum life behind.
 Converse to his own feelings, his life cannot be described in any way as humdrum or boring.
 Billy is juggling three fiancés – the ambitious Liz, the tough Rita and the homemaker Barbara – via an intricate web of half-formed, doomed to fail and downright illogical lies, which are all tied to his persistent dream to move out of the country and towards the metropolitan lights.